Residential Life Policies

 November 20, 2015 (5:00pm) – November 27, 2015 (5:00pm)

 March 18, 2016 (5:00pm) – March 25, 2016 (5:00pm)

 Failure to adhere to the policies and procedures related to holiday housing will result in loss of holiday housing privileges and potential disciplinary action.

 Laundry facilities are located in each hall.
 It usually takes 30 minutes to wash and 60 minutes to dry an average load of clothes.
 Laundry machine service in the residence halls are "open use" and do not require payment per use.

 Repair problems on washers and dryers should be reported to the Office of Residential Life at (904) 256-7538 or firstname.lastname@example.org.

 Liability for Losses or Thefts

 The University does not accept responsibility for loss, theft or damage to personal property of students.
-The University assumes no responsibility for items lost or stolen from student rooms, student automobiles, storage areas, laundry rooms, etc. The University strongly recommends that all students carry renter's insurance coverage for all items or property.
+The University assumes no responsibility for items lost or stolen from student rooms, student automobiles, storage areas, laundry rooms, all other common areas, etc. The University strongly recommends that all students carry renter's insurance coverage for all items or property.
 Residential students are advised against keeping large sums of money or other valuables in their rooms.